Victoria, British Columbia

 Now: Swimming in the same pool 5 years later.

 Then: Waiting for a water taxi in front of the Johnson Street Bridge.
+Note, the bridge in these photos does not exist anymore.
+It was replaced in 2018.

 Now: Waiting on the same dock in front of the Johnson Street Bridge, 5 years later.